Workload matters

 As a result of UCU running a ballot on workload which closed in March 2020, the Welsh Government arranged for a discussion among social partners of the workload issues facing lecturing staff in Wales.
 A partnership group was set up involved representatives for the academic trade unions, Colegau Cymru and Welsh government officials.
 A decision was made to bring in an independent chair.

-You can find the project terms of reference here [193kb]; and the project proposal for phase one and two here [76kb].
+the project proposal for phase one and two here [76kb].

-Work has now been completed on phases one and two and a report from the independent chair on the EWC survey and the recommendations are available here [261kb].
+the recommendations are available here [261kb].
 In that report employers have been asked to share the EWC survey data with their campus unions, this has now happened.
 Discussions are underway to address the administrative issues faced by lecturing staff; draw up proposals, agreed with all campus unions to submit to the partnership group with fully costed information which has also been agreed by campus trade unions.

 The joint trade unions (JTUs) have concerns that the current drafting of the stage three project proposal does not cover off the survey results which evidence that 16 hours are spent on prep, assessment, marking and move to blended and digital learning.
-At a special Wales FE sector committee meeting on 3 July it was agreed that UCU should write to the principals indicating our concerns, a copy of UCU's letter is here [75kb].
+At a special Wales FE sector committee meeting on 3 July it was agreed that UCU should write to the principals indicating our concerns,

-The JTUs have also raised our concerns with the minister and a copy of the JTU letter is here [189kb].
+The JTUs have also raised our concerns with the minister and

 The independent chair called a meeting in August 2021 to agree the final proposal for stage three, as things stand it is unlikely that the JTUs will sign off on the draft proposals without significant amendments being made.
-You can read the July 2021 briefing from the JTUs here [214kb].
+You can

 UCU general secretary Jo Grady urges members to vote in the ballot.
 She told members 'What we're trying to achieve is an improvement to your national agreement on workload.
 We know from staff surveys how bad workload intensification is in your sector: lots of new admin duties, insufficient time for prep and marking, too much jumping through hoops', and reminded them that their colleagues in England don't have agreements like this, so 'are at the mercy of individual employers who can increase their workload unilaterally and on a whim.
 Don't take your national agreement for granted - take action to keep it as strong and effective as possible.'